dijasila/GPAW/doc/summerschools/summerschool18/batteries/batteries.rst

     equilibrium potential of a |FePO4|/Li battery

-* Get an uncertainty estimation on the potential by using an ensemble of functionals called a `BEEFEnsemble`
+* Get an uncertainty estimation on the potential by using an ensemble of functionals called a ``BEEFEnsemble``

 * Using values from the previous day calculate the equilibrium potential of the full Li |FePO4|/C battery

-Part 3: Transport barriers and Voltage profile
+Part 3: Transport barriers and voltage profile
 ==============================================

 :download:`batteries1.ipynb`, :download:`NEB_init.traj`,